blcxtranslations/blcx/_translated/chapter-0043.md

 As the patriarch of the Yan family, Yan Tian Heng can be considered knowledgeable.
 But with respect to this incident, he was completely baffled.

 "Forget it.
 There is no need to think too much about this.
-As long as we kill those juniors of the Fang family, we'll be able to acquire a mid-rank cultivation technique along with all their treasures."
+As long as we kill those juniors of the Wang family, we'll be able to acquire a mid-rank cultivation technique along with all their treasures."
 Yan Tian Heng's face showed some colour.
 "It's their fault that those old things are at a critical point of their seclusion.
-Since they can't be in two places at once, they could old send a few juniors to attend this kind of event.
+Since they can't be in two places at once, they could only send a few juniors to attend this kind of event.
 As to being found out, you don't have to worry, father has already destroyed all evidence of their corpses."

 - - -
 - - -